rj-ortega/knowledge_database/README.md

-# Knowledge_Database
+## Knowledge_Database
-Blog of the things I've learned from knowing nothing of coding to knowing slightly more
+Blog of my coding journey - from knowing nothing to knowing just a bit more